leochiu-a/universal-agents/README.md

 In short:

-- Rules are the “manual”
+- Rules are the "manual"
-- Skills are the “manual + toolbox + show-and-tell” kit you reach for when the task demands more than guidelines.
+- Skills are the "manual + toolbox + show-and-tell" kit you reach for when the task demands more than guidelines.

-In Claude, pin this via the `/memory` command so it stays in user memory.